-Vocational specialists help individuals and groups sort out their career options.
-They first conduct an interview with each client to evaluate skills, work history and personality.
-Then, they match a client’s education, experience, training and interests to available jobs.
+Vocational specialists help individuals determine their career options, interviewing clients to evaluate skills, work history and personality.
+They match a client’s education, experience, training and interests to available jobs.
 Often, they arrange for aptitude tests to help the client make career decisions.

 Coaching clients for interviews or arranging for training to help them develop marketable skills is another way vocational specialists help job seekers.
 Assisting with résumé preparation or revision, keeping client records, and preparing reports and correspondence are additional job duties.

-Most vocational specialists work for state governments, hospitals, mental health clinics, veterans programs or private agencies.
+Vocational specialists often work for state governments, hospitals, mental health clinics, veterans programs or private agencies.
 Some specialize in working with people with mental or physical disabilities, clients referred by social service organizations or individuals who have difficulty in finding and keeping a job.
 In addition, vocational specialists provide support for individuals in times of job loss or layoffs.

 Vocational Specialist Salary Potential

-The BLS reports that the median salary for vocational, educational and school counselors was $52,550 in May 2009.
-The middle 50% earned between $40,260 and $67,160.
-Salaries for the lowest 10% were around $31,140, while the highest 10% brought in roughly $84,080.
-Recent bachelor’s degree program graduates will typically start out at the lower end of the scale and will move up in salary with experience and advanced education.
+The BLS reports that the average annual wage for vocational counselors nationwide was $57,620 as of May 2016.
+Salaries for the top 10% of earners exceeded $90,030 a year.
+Recent bachelor’s degree program graduates will typically start out at the lower end of the salary scale and can increase their earning potential with experience and advanced education.

 Education and Training

-Most entry-level vocational specialist positions require a bachelor’s degree.
-Some employers prefer to hire candidates with work experience, which can be obtained through summer jobs or internships while working toward a bachelor’s degree.
+Entry-level vocational specialist positions often require a bachelor’s degree.
+Some employers prefer to hire candidates with work experience.

 The first step to a vocational specialist career can be a bachelor’s degree in applied psychology with a concentration in organizational psychology.
 Coursework typically includes introduction to psychology, psychology of leadership, program development and evaluation, and multicultural issues.

-- Apply critical thinking skills to the applications, theoretical perspectives and key concepts of organizational effectiveness on human behavior.
+- Apply critical-thinking skills to the key concepts of organizational effectiveness on human behavior

-- Value concepts and complexity of sociocultural diversity.
+- Understand the concepts and complexity of socio-cultural diversity

-Many organizations offer opportunities for continuing education.
-It’s possible to gain an entry-level job with a bachelor’s degree and use an employer’s tuition assistance program to pay for a master’s degree.
+Many organizations offer opportunities for continuing education to eligible employees.
+It may be possible to gain an entry-level job with a bachelor’s degree and use an employer’s tuition assistance or reimbursement program to enroll in a master’s degree.

 Considering a Career as a Vocational Specialist?

-If you have a strong desire to help others, are able to work independently, possess high integrity and outstanding communication skills, and can inspire respect, trust and confidence, you could be an ideal candidate for a vocational specialist career.
+If you have a strong desire to help others, can work independently, possess high integrity and outstanding communication skills, and can inspire respect, trust and confidence, a career as a vocational specialist may offer personal and professional satisfaction.